×

 Throughout the day-long course, we use Mt.
 Rainier's lower slopes to learn and practice various techniques and skills necessary for climbing in glaciated terrain.
 Experienced and talented guides facilitate the instruction of key skills in mountaineering.

-This program is ideal of novice climbers seeking to gain confidence in the mountains.
+This program is ideal for novice climbers seeking to gain confidence in the mountains.
 Our Mountaineering Day School, taken in coordination with our Crevasse Rescue School, prepares aspiring climbers to safely and smartly attempt a glaciated climb.

 THE RMI DIFFERENCE